airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 -   Writes the new record to the output file.

-Like most programs we've encountered recently, this program is pretty straightforward.[36]
+Like most programs we've encountered recently, this program `add-year.s` is pretty straightforward.[36]

         .code32                             # Generate 32-bit code.
         .include "linux.s"                  # Common Linux Definitions.